datacarpentry/stata-economics/_episodes/05-programming.md

 > 3. No data file is modified by multiple scripts.
 > 4. Intermediate steps are saved in different files (or kept in temporary files) than the final dataset.
 >
 > The goal of these rules is that you can unambiguously answer the question "how was this data file created?"
 You will pose this question countless times even if you work by yourself.
+>
+> Under these rules, most of your .do files will begin with `use ..., clear` and end with `save ..., replace`.
+You have automated your work and should not be afraid to use the options `clear` and `replace`.
-{: .callout}
+{: .discussion}

 > ## Challenge
 > What is wrong with the following .do file?